malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 comes from combining the work of the past 40 years of classifying crystal structures with the tools available through machine learning.

-## Machine Learning Methodology

-When developing a machine learning algorithm for a problem there are typically two separate steps,

-1. development of optimal models, and
-2. Evaluating the performance of these models.

-The development of optimal models is finding which methodology works best for the data, much like looking at a curve and evaluating whether to apply linear fit or a power law.
-Neither model may fit the data perfectly, however a cubic may capture the features of interest better than a linear fit margin that the model of choice.

-### Supervised Learning

-Machine Learning models normally have many fitting parameters, making the over-fitting of the model to the input data more of a concern than statistical methods.
-For methods of linear regression it is possible to express the uncertainty of the model, based on the values passed into the model. [@Altman2015] More complex models of a dataset, like those used in machine learning lack this mathematical description of uncertainty.
-@Larson1931 noted in 1931 that
-using the same dataset for training an algorithm and evaluating it's statistical performance gives a result more optimistic than can be replicated with additional datasets.
-Cross-validation is a technique which has been demonstrated to reduce over-fitting when used appropriately [@Arlot2010;@Zhang1993] and is a textbook method in Machine Learning. [@Hastie2009] The idea is to divide the data into two groups, one used to develop a model and the other used to evaluate the performance of that model.
-There are a range of cross validation methods through the most popular is 10-fold cross-validation [@Arlot2010;@Hastie2009] which is chosen for optimising computational and statistical performance. [@Arlot2010;@Hastie2009;@Zhang1993] The process of 10-fold cross validation randomly divides the dataset into 10 equal groups, with nine groups being used to develop the model while the remaining group is used to evaluate the performance.
-This process is repeated such that each of the 10 groups is used to evaluate the performance.
-The final score is the mean of the 10 models evaluated.
-When publishing results from machine learning algorithms the performance is evaluated on data note previously seen by the algorithm. [@Hastie2009;@Russell2016] This is additional to the cross validation used above.
-The set of data used for the final evaluation of performance is known as the *test set*. [@Hastie2009;@Russell2016]

-It is this approach to developing a model which is a defining characteristic of machine learning more so than any particular model used.
-The big advantage of this much more complicated approach to the methodology of the development of the best model is that more complicated models with many parameters are still general enough to work with new data

-The K-Nearest Neighbours algorithm [@Goldberger2005] is used for the supervised classification of particles.
-This was chosen based on performance, both in the task of classification but also the speed with which classification took place.
-The K-Nearest Neighbours algorithm has a single parameter being the value of $K$, the number of neighbours from which a consensus is formed.
-Testing a range of values with cross validation found that a value of 5 produced the best performing algorithm.

-To get the best performance from the algorithm kd-trees [@Bentley1975] are used for the neighbour search an algorithm which finds use in molecular dynamics simulations [@Howard2016]

-### Unsupervised Learning

-Unsupervised algorithms in machine learning can also be considered clustering algorithms.
-They take a dataset and are divide it into subsets (or clusters) where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016]

-- This technique has been used to understand energy landscapes [@Wales2018;@Ballard2016;@Ballard2017]
-- Divide into distinct groups present [@Spellings2018]

 ## Machine Learning Goals